Juanes-GH/learning-Javascript/readme.md

 #  My name is Juanes,
+## I`m learning how to program in javascript
-## this is my first thing in Javascript
+# this are my first steps in programming